Aantrreksh/sql-query/sqlref/sql_functions.md

 {: #coalesce}

 coalesce(expr1, expr2, ...)
-:   Returns the first non-null argument if exists.
+:   Returns the first nonnull argument if exists.
 Otherwise, null.

 :   **Example of an SQL function usage fragment**